Thursday, December 3, 2015

-Decision: Judgment reversed for plaintiff and new trial ordered.
+Decision: Judgment reversed for plaintiff and a new trial ordered.

 Reasoning: Trial court invaded jury’s jurisdiction by ruling Duerr’s cigarette lighting a malicious cause.
-That is a fact based question that only jury can determine.
+That is a fact-based question that only jury can determine.
 The gasoline coming in contact with fire is very probable; even If Duerr did not light it is possible that someone else would have.
-It rests upon theory of Duerr, if he was malicious in lighting a fire or not.
+It rests upon the theory of Duerr if he was malicious in lighting a fire or not.

 Earning a Juris Doctor (JD) degree is a significant accomplishment, opening a wide array of career paths beyond the traditional legal practi...

 Class 1: Elements of Fundamental Value: Present Value, Future Value, Net Present Value: Elements of Fundamental Value (38) One year : ...

 I can help you land in the top 10% of your law school class.
 Imagine, how your life would be different if you were in the top 10% o...